cpitraininglabs/GenAI-DevOps-Primer/README.md

 The addition of LLMs to integrations and new toolings feels very right.
 The dev/sec/ops frame Patrick provides makes the material even more accessible and understandable.
 As a learner, teacher/presenter, he has a special way of doing this.
 The magic ingredient seems a joy in learning which is also accessible and very relatable for me.
 Check out his [learning llms repo for dev/sec/ops](https://github.com/jedi4ever/learning-llms-and-genai-for-dev-sec-ops).

-_In these spaces, the true love of learning and sharing is as foundational as the air we breathe.
+_In these spaces, the true love of learning and sharing is as present as the air we breathe.
 It was a catalyst for a cultural movement and subsequent technological reformations.
-For visionaries like Dubois and Willis, the constant hunger for knowledge and the drive to share it act like fertile seeds.
+For visionaries like Dubois and Willis, the constant hunger for knowledge and the drive to share creates a massive wave of curiosity and learning.
 Ideas take root in the DevOps communities nurtured by an infectious enthusiasm.
-This continual growth cultivates a cultural movement that blossoms into groundbreaking technological advancements.
+This continual growth cultivates a cultural movement in-situ that blossoms into groundbreaking technological advancements.
+One of the joyful gifts of DevOpsDays is this local context._

 ____